Fetchingfoods/tally-automation/README.md

 ## Usage

 - Open `index.html` in a web browser.
-   - The files can be downloaded and opened locally or directly from GitHub Pages statis hosting
+  - The files can be downloaded and opened locally or directly from GitHub Pages static hosting
 - Use the file input to select a CSV file exported from Shopify.
 - The app will parse the CSV file and display the generated tables for each category.